No-Fail Perennials for the Midwest

 Daylily

-You can't get much easier to grow than a daylily.
-While the old-fashioned "ditch lilies" are fast-spreading and practically indestructible, newer varieties spread more slowly.
-Many bloom on and off throughout the summer, so you can enjoy their colorful flowers all season.
+You can't find a flower much easier to grow than a daylily.
+While old-fashioned ditch lilies (as they're commonly known) are fast-spreading and practically indestructible, newer varieties of daylilies spread more slowly.
+Many bloom on and off throughout the summer, so you can enjoy their colorful burst of flowers all season.

 Zones: 3-10